U.S. real estate firms turn to Israel bond market for funds

-TEL AVIV Foreign real estate developers are expected to issue over $1 billion in bonds in Israel in 2015, as small-to-medium sized firms take advantage of favorable terms provided by Israeli institutions that are limited to investing locally.
+TEL AVIV, July 1 Foreign real estate developers are expected to issue over $1 billion in bonds in Israel in 2015, as small-to-medium sized firms take advantage of favourable terms provided by Israeli institutions that are limited to investing locally.

 These real estate firms typically raise around $200 million -- an amount not considered of interest to investors in the United States but seen as large in Israel, said Eliav Bar-David, chief executive of underwriting firm Apex Issuances.